intel/intelRSD/CTS/README.md

         `
         EventListenerAddr=10.0.1.2:8888
         `
-        CTS will use `ComputerSystem.v1_0_0` schema to validate `ComputerSystem.v2_0_0` entities
+        CTS will use ComputerSystem.v1_0_0 schema do validate ComputerSystem.v2_0_0 entities
-        *  __ServiceTypeOverride__ - If the service implements more than one service type such as combined PSME and RMM, CTS must be informed that entities from both services may exist together on the REST.
+        *  __ServiceTypeOverride__ - If the service implements more than one service type such as combined Pooled System Management Engine (PSME) and Rack Management Module (RMM), CTS must be informed that entities from both services may exist together on the REST.
 This prevents CTS from raising errors about unknown RMM types when the PSME test package is executed.

-            Possible values are: `PODM_2_3, PSME_2_3, RMM_2_3, SS_2_3`
+            Possible values are: PODM_2_4, PSME_2_4, RMM_2_4, SS_2_4

             Example:
             `
-            ServiceTypeOverride=PSME_2_3,RMM_2_3
+            ServiceTypeOverride=PSME_2_4,RMM_2_4
             `

     * Create `hardware_check_list.ini` with the configuration required by the `hardware_check_list` test script.
 Skip this file if checking hardware requirements is not planned.
 If you prefer to maintain a single configuration file, add these keys to `config_file.ini` (created above):